Last update: 01.22.2018

 As a matter of fact, if you list out all the related Reddit threads from the latter year, you will find that 2 out of 3 are lifetime subscription promotions and one is about using this VPN to access US Netflix.
 Reddit won’t get you too far this time.
 If you want to find out more about this service – read our in-depth VPN Unlimited review.

-The speeds we saw during testing for this review are sometimes average, occasionally very slow (depending on the server).
-With that said, the speeds we encountered were generally enough to use VPN Unlimited for streaming even HD quality videos.
+The speeds we saw during testing for this review were generally decent.
+They were enough to use VPN Unlimited for streaming (even HD and UHD quality videos).

-If you’re looking for the best VPN for torrenting, Netflix, gaming, or any activity that requires the highest possible level of anonymity, we would advise you to keep on searching.
+If you’re looking for the best VPN for torrenting, Netflix, or gaming, VPN Unlimited is not bad.
+If, however, you’re going to engage in any activity that requires the highest possible level of anonymity, we would advise you to keep on searching.
 Fortunately, the VPN market – though not unlimited – has some other services for you to choose from.

 How about learning from other VPN users?